 Excusitis is simply making excuses for oneself on why they are not doing as well as they should.

-Personally, I’ve faced the excuse of not feeling intelligent enough, so my perceived lack of adequacy.
-But the truth is, we underestimate our own brainpower, and we overestimate the other fellow’s brainpower.
+The truth is, we underestimate our own brainpower.
 The thinking that guides your intelligence is much more important than the quantity of your brainpower.

-I’ve also faced the excuse of my age hindering me.
+I’ve faced the excuse of my age hindering me.
 Thinking I’m too old, when I’m literally 23 years old.
-Maybe it’s because sometimes I compare myself to those younger than me, who are more successful.
+Maybe it’s because sometimes I compare myself to those younger than me, but now I realise there is no universal set timeline.
+Every human being is carrying different weights and learning different lessons.
+The only person you should compare yourself to is the past version of you.

-To erradicate this excuse, one must look at their age positively.
+To eradicate excuses, one must inherently look at their age positively.
 Stop thinking that you should have started years ago, as that will put you in a failure mindset.
 Instead think, “I’m going to start now, my best years are ahead of me”.
-Now that is the way of the successful thinker.

-This book has been a game-changer for me, and if you have never heard of it before, I insist you pick it up for your next read.
-It will change your life.
+This book is certainly eye-opening and if you have never heard of it before, I insist you pick it up for your next read.

 Love